 From here we start walking down on the way to our first camp in the Sambor Valley where we will spend the night.

 We have an early start this morning, trekking for 2 hours to reach the top of our second pass.
 From here we have fantastic views of the rock formations below us, and if we're lucky we may spot Andean ibises, caracaras, eagles or foxes up here!

-After descending for about another 2 hours, we arrive to a stunning highland valley with a glacial river named Kenqo Mayu (Zig-zag River) flowing down it - which makes an idyllic stop for lunch!
+After descending for about another 2 hours, we arrive to a stunning highland valley with a glacial river named Kenqo Mayu (meaning "Zig-zag River") flowing down it - which makes an idyllic stop for lunch!

 After lunch we will continue trekking downhill following the ancient trail, which leads us to our campsite in a community called Ancascocha.